Are Gold Funds Worth Investing In?

 An example of this happening is during the great recession of 2007.
 When the S&P 500 Index fell 36%, gold prices surprisingly increased by 25%.
 While this kind of rise isn’t the norm, it does give us some idea as to how gold moves against stocks.

-The answer to the question is not really simple.
 Any investment has its own set of quirks, and gold is no different.
-Gold is classified as a risky asset, but this does not mean it isn’t a worthwhile investment.
 The ideal investment strategy for gold would be to partner it up with other assets that move differently.

 There are also several advantages that gold has, which most other assets do not.
 In a high inflation scenario, when stocks and paper currency are down, most investors turn to gold.
 Over the years, gold has been able to hold value much better than all other asset classes.
 These attributes make it a dependable asset to be added to a portfolio that already has several uncorrelated asset classes.

 So, why doesn’t everyone invest in gold then?
 Part of the risk of gold as an investment is the question of how to own it.
-There are several options you have, like bullion, coins, ETFs, miners, and more.
-A little bit of research can give you a good chance at better investment strategies with gold.
+We think if you research OneGold you will find that it's the better, safer and most economical way of owning precious metals.